moka-guys/workstation_housekeeping/README.md

 ## Workstation Cleaner (wscleaner)

-Workstation Cleaner (wscleaner) deletes local directories that have been uploaded to the DNAnexus cloud storage service.
+The Viapath Genome Informatics team use a linux workstation to manage sequencing files.
+These files are uploaded to the DNAnexus service for storage, however clearing the workstation is time intensive.
+Workstation Cleaner (wscleaner) automates the deletion of local directories that have been uploaded to the DNAnexus cloud storage service.

+A RunFolderManager class will instatiate objects for local Runfolders, each of which has an associated DNA Nexus project object.
+The manager loops over the runfolders and deletes them if all checks pass.

+DNA Nexus projects are accessed with the dxpy module, a python wrapper for the DNA Nexus API.

 When executed, Runfolders in the input (root) directory are deleted based on the following criteria: